LeoKnight/weather-traffic-be/README.md

 - [x] Create an api to retrieve the most recent 10 date time + location searched by all users consolidated.
 - [x] Create an api to retrieve the top 10 date time + location searched within a period. c.
 Create an api to retrieve the period of which there are most searches performed.

+## Project structure

+* modules: It contains all business logic
+  * external-api: Modules that interface with the outside API
+  * searchRecord: User searched records and search report related REST APIs.
+  * traffic: Traffic cam module
+  * weather: Weather module
+* logs: It contains all logs by daily format
+* data: PostgreSQL local data

 ## The technology stack used in this project

 * NestJS